carpentries/instructor-training/episodes/11-practice-teaching.md

 2. Individually, spend 5 minutes preparing a 90-second introduction to the topic of the lesson episode you chose before the start of the training course.
 You will not be live coding.
-3. Get together with your group and have one person teach their segment to the group.
+3. Get together with your group and have one person introduce their lesson episode to the group.
   Keep a strict time limit of 90 seconds per person (one person should be responsible for the timekeeping).
-4. After the first person has finished teaching, share feedback.
+4. After the first person has finished their introduction, share feedback.
 The person who performed should start by offering feedback on themselves.
 The timekeeper should help to keep feedback to about 5 minutes per person to ensure everyone has time to perform and discuss.
 5. Rotate roles and repeat steps 3 \& 4